croquet/microverse/docs/Tutorial2.md

 ```

 A behavior has a very simple class structure.
-The setup() function is guaranteed to be called whenever JoeTheBox is created or whenever it is changed.
-If you are modifying this behavior in your code editor, when you save the updated code, the setup() function will be called again.
+The setup() function is called whenever JoeTheBox is created or whenever it is changed.
+If you are modifying this behavior in your code editor, when you save the updated code, the setup() function will be called again. (cf. Development.md for Behavior's Life Cycle. because `setup()` may be called multiple times during a session, the code above removes the "box" created in the previous invocation before making a new one.)

-Notice that the THREE library object is accessed via the Microverse shared object.
+Notice that the THREE library object is accessed via the Microverse global object.
 Though Microverse is not defined here, it is passed into the behavior automatically.
 The THREE library is an example of an object that can be accessed.

 This code uses the Three.js libray to create a cube and add a grid texture to it.
 Once it is constructed, we add the new cube to this.shape, which is added to the three.js scene.